ubccr/ccrdocs/pages/portals/ood.md

 Under the `Files` tab all users will see the `Home Directory` option.
 On the systems this points to `/user/[CCRusername]`.
 If you have access to a shared project or global scratch directory, you will see this in the Files drop down menu.
 You can verify what you should have access to by viewing your [active allocations in ColdFront](coldfront.md) (https://coldfront.ccr.buffalo.edu)

 You can add links to OneDrive and UB Box in the Files app as well.
 You will need to use the command line to setup authentication with your UB Box and/or OneDrive account(s).
-Refer to the documentation(../hpc/data-transfer.md#rclone) about using `rclone` to setup the connections with UB Box and/or OneDrive.
+Refer to the [rclone documentation](../hpc/data-transfer.md#rclone) for instructions on setting up the connections with UB Box and OneDrive.
 Once this authentication is setup, you'll see the links in the OnDemand Files app.
 If you've done this setup after logging into OnDemand, you may need to restart the OnDemand web service to see the changes.
 To do so, under the `Help` menu click on `Restart Web Server`

 **OneDrive**
 Follow [the OneDrive instructions](../hpc/data-transfer.md#using-rclone-with-onedrive) to complete the initial connection with OneDrive using RClone.